emeraldnext/neurocracydatedpageindex/README.md

 Note that the intended way to experience Neurocracy is likely finding articles organically through hyperlinks, so using this index may compromise your experience with the site.

-Feel free to contribute to this project.
+Feel free to contribute to this project by submitting a pull request to be merged into the main branch.

 #### Links are categorized by date of revision, and labeled with the following
 - during which episode the page was added to the Omnipedia site